Australian Legislative Ethics Commission

-Overview

-The Australian Legislative Ethics Commission, sometimes known by its acronym ALECOMM, is an NGO with the mission of fostering proper conduct within Australia's Family Law system through investigation and public transparency campaigns.
-Founded in 1998, the non-governmental organisation has only recently registered as an Australian Charity.
-Their main goal is assisting families who have had their children removed by child protection agencies in Australia, where caseworkers have failed to follow legal protocols, guidelines, and policy.
+The Australian Legislative Ethics Commission, also referred to as ALECOMM, is a non-governmental organization established in 1998.
+Its primary objective is to promote ethical conduct within Australia's Family Law system through investigations and public transparency campaigns.
+The organization assists families who have experienced child removal by child protection agencies when caseworkers have not followed legal protocols, guidelines, and policy.
+ALECOMM recently registered as an Australian Charity to support its mission.

 Work with Indigenous organisations

 In recent years, the commission has been involved in collaborative work with various indigenous organisations in order to address grievances surrounding the increasing number of indigenous children being removed from families and placed in out-of-home care.
 This renewed awareness of Indigenous concerns comes after former Prime Minister Kevin Rudd (2007-2010, June 2013-September 2013) publicly apologised for the former so-called stolen generations, and has announced government intentions to actively participate in programs designed to improve the Family Law System and Children's Safety.

-The recently assembled federal Senate Inquiry into Children in Out of Home Care brought forward with the assistance of MP David Shoebridge and other members of parliament has provided the Australian public a new opportunity for awareness as it pertains to inner workings and flaws of the state-run child protection protection services, and has increased transparency around such issues.
+The recently assembled federal Senate Inquiry into Children in Out of Home Care brought forward with the assistance of MP David Shoebridge and other members of parliament has provided the Australian public a new opportunity for awareness as it pertains to inner workings and flaws of the state-run child protection protection services and has increased transparency around such issues.
 In particular, Senator Rachel Siewert has chaired the Inquiry's committee, which was due to report on out-of-home care in May 2015.